Is cell segregation like oil and water: asymptotic versus transitory regime: Conclusion

-In conclusion, we modeled cell segregation with a cellular automaton, which solely incorporates differential adhesion, to reproduce experimental segregation indices measured by Méhes et al.~\cite{MehMonNemVic2012}.
-While Méhes et al. interpreted the decay of the segregation indices as an algebraic scaling with the exponent of $1/3$, the cellular automaton model exclusively generates a logarithmic decay.
-We attribute this contradiction to the limited time span observable in the experiment, which is insufficient to determine the long term scaling of the segregation indices.
-Thus, we refer to the seemingly algebraic decay observed on a limited span as pseudo-algebraic scaling.
-The match of the experimental results and the ones from the cellular automaton highlights the possible ambiguity of scalings on short time spans.
-We quantify the range of exponents possible with the pseudo-algebraic scaling of the cellular automaton model and find the exponent of $1/3$ to be an upper bound.
-Since an algebraic decay of the segregation indices with exponent $1/3$ is commonly considered for fluid-like segregation, and Steinberg~\cite{Ste1970} proposed that cell segregation is similar to that of fluids, we additionally compare the experimental results with fluid segregation expressed by the Cahn-Hilliard model.
-In order to adjust the spatial scale of the Cahn-Hilliard model to the cell segregation experiment, we developed a mapping between the cellular automaton and the Cahn-Hilliard model.
-The resulting segregation indices from the Cahn-Hilliard model fit well the experimental ones, although they rather follow an algebraic decay with exponent $1/4$ than $1/3$ on the relevant time interval, which is again hard to distinguish on the short time span of the experimental data.
+By calibrating a 2D cellular automaton model which solely incorporates differential adhesion to the experimental setup of Méhes et al.~\cite{MehMonNemVic2012}, we reproduce experimentally observed segregation indices.
+While Méhes et al. interpreted the decay of the experimental segregation indices as an algebraic scaling with the exponent of $1/3$, the cellular automaton model exhibits a logarithmic decay at the time scale of the experiment, as it belongs to the transitory regime of the model.
+Since Steinberg~\cite{Ste1970} also proposed that cell segregation is similar to that of fluids, we additionally compare the experimental results with fluid segregation expressed by the 2D Cahn-Hilliard model.
+By developing a mapping between the cellular automaton model and the Cahn-Hilliard model, only one parameter remains to be fitted.
+The resulting segregation indices from the Cahn-Hilliard model fit the experimental ones well, although they rather follow an pseudo-algebraic decay with exponent $1/4$ than $1/3$ on the relevant time interval.
+The match of the experimental results with both models highlights the possible ambiguity of scalings on the short time spans of the experimental data.
+Our results also emphasize that the transitory regime of these models is relevant for the spatio-temporal scales of the experiment rather than the asymptotic regime.
+This is in contrast to most of the theoretical studies, which usually focus on the asymptotic regime of the cell segregation models and do not calibrate the model parameters to the physical constraints of the experiments.

-Note that the Cahn-Hilliard model, which well describes fluid segregation in a diffusive regime, displays an algebraic decay of segregation indices with exponent $1/3$ only asymptotically.
-There is also an intermittent regime, which can last several orders of magnitude in time, during which exponents down to $1/6$ are possible~\cite{GarNieRum2003}.
-The smaller exponent of $1/4$ observed by us means that for the setup of the experiment the corresponding fluid-like segregation dynamics are in the intermittent regime.
-On the one hand, this highlights that experimentally observed exponents smaller than $1/3$ do not necessarily rule out fluid like segregation.
-On the other hand, this demonstrates the importance of calibrating segregation models to actual experimental data, as only limited time regimes of the model may be experimentally relevant.